ThaneGallo/ESP_MorseCode/README.md

 ### What to flash and how

 Each board must be flashed with the code from their directories, labeled gatt_client and gatt_server respectively.
 The boards can be flashed using the build and flash tool in the ESP-IDF toolkit.
 They should immediately pair with one another and begin communication.
-If issues arise, try resetting the server, then resetting the client in that order.
-Also note if the client cannot find the server within 10 seconds of initializing the search it must be rebooted.
+If issues arise, try resetting the server, then the clinet.

+Note that the Micro USB cables used to flash the ESP-32 boards can be left connected to boards to be used as the primary source of power, as monitoring the terminal output allows observation of program behavior.

 ### Using the buttons